AlaFalaki/ANN-languageDetecor/README.md

 Where indice 0 represent chance for a string to be Persian, and 1 represent the chance for a string to be English.
 (The script's decision was very good.)

 # About "parser.php" File:
 You looked at the source code? yes, your right!
 I could have optimized it BIG TIME!
 But at the time i was writing this script i just wanted the result for a paper that i was writing.
-So i wasn't consern about any performance issue.
+So i wasn't concern about any performance issue.
 (If you have time, be my guest, send a request pull, i really appreciate it.)

 # a Word With Persian Speakers:
 <p dir="rtl">